sjuvekar/System-Design-Case-Studies/studies/top_n_items.md

 3. Worker Queues
   * A regular app server maintains a worker queue and pushes every new word to the queue.
 The queue has a responsibility to push new results in a bunch to the database.
 (Maybe update the cache first and then the cache updates the database).
 4. Caching
-  * Let's say that we decide hto go with a relational database.
-We maintain a memcahced t
+  * Let's say that we decide to go with a relational database.
+We maintain a memcahced to cache top results.
+Every top-N query is routed to memcached and immediately gets an answer through cache.
+A worker queue updates memcached using its own results.
+Memcached updates the database at regular interval (every minute?) and refreshes itself using order-by query from the database.
+(Caching database index for order-by query to speed up memcache update).

-### Scaling
+### Bottlenecks and Scaling